CarVup

-CarVup is a platform game published by Core Design in 1990.
-The game, which is based on City Connection, was available for the Amiga and Atari ST.
+CarVup is a platform game developed and published by Core Design in 1990.
+Based on Jaleco's 1985 arcade game City Connection, it was released for the Amiga and Atari ST.

 Gameplay

-The gameplay involves controlling a cartoon-like car called Arnie, jumping from platform to platform and avoiding enemies.
-If the level's time limit was reached, a demon-like creature called Turbo was released which homed in on the player within 15 seconds, costing them a life.
+The gameplay involves controlling a cartoon-like car named Arnie, who is jumping from platform to platform while avoiding enemies.
+If the time limit in each level was reached, a demon-like creature called Turbo flies into the screen which homed in on the player within 15 seconds, costing them a life.

-The objective of the game was to drive over every platform in the level, which changed the platforms in some way.
+Much like City Connection, the objective of the game is to drive over every platform in the level, which changed the platforms in some ways.
 For example, in the construction zone the platforms are girders with holes for rivets.
 A rivet would appear in the hole once it was driven over.
 With this task completed, Arnie would be picked up by a helicopter and taken to the next level.
 At the end of three levels, Arnie would rescue an animal friend and continue on to the next themed level.

 Themed levels include: construction site, Halloween, garden and other various themes.